CS-Enthusiast/cs250-agile-retrospective/README.md

 # CS 250 Agile Sprint Review and Retrospective

 ## Artifact
-This repository contains my Sprint Review and Retrospective for the SNHU Travel project.
-The project focused on applying Scrum-Agile practices such as user stories, sprint planning, testing, and retrospectives in a changing development environment.
+This repository houses the Sprint Review and Retrospective document for the SNHU Travel project.
+The SNHU Travel project was centered around implementing Agile methodologies like user stories, sprint planning, testing, and retrospection within an evolving software development landscape.

 ---